jhonegratieri/Secao_06/README.md

 # Secao_06
-Exercises solved about functions in Python.
+Exercises solved about repetition structures in Python.